 Thrive Architect: Another Thrive Product made my top tools list.
 Why?
 Because it's a requirement in my eyes.
 Thrive Architect is a wordpress plugin that allows you to build amazing looking web pages with point and click functionality, no coding required!
 This tool will save you hours of time and hundreds of dollars from your web developer.

-Bluehost: I’ve realized over time that Bluehost is the best web hosting solution for my audience.
-I have personally tried numerous hosting providers and for those that want to host on WordPress, this is the best solution .
-I have 100% confidence in this company because they provide a very simple installation, the customer service is amazing, and most importantly, the service is reliable.
+Siteground: I’ve realized over time that Siteground is the best web hosting solution for my audience.
+I have personally tried numerous hosting providers and for those that want to host on WordPress, this is the best solution.
+The ustomer service is amazing, the servers scale very easily, and I only wish I found them sooner.
+I now generate hundreds of thousands of pageviews each month and they work great, but they're just as good for those starting out.

 Long Tail Pro: If you want to succeed with your SEO efforts and make sure that you have the best chance of ranking blog posts and the content that you write, Long Tail Pro is the only tool I recommend for keyword research.
 There are a lot of reasons why this tool is so great, but mainly that it provides you with a simple and easy to understand number which tells you how competitive the keyword is.
 TIP: I tend to stay away from anything over 30.